Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Introduction

 \subsubsection{Hardware limit violation}

 First of all, hardware damage as a result of excessive external forces needs to be avoided.
-This can be done by using suitable hardware solutions, for example series elastic actuators \cite{Pratt1995}, variable impedance actuators \cite{Vanderborght2013}, series viscoelastic actuators \cite{Parietti2011}, or compliant end effectors \cite{Dehio2022}.
+This can be done by using suitable hardware solutions, for example series elastic actuators \cite{Pratt1995}, variable impedance actuators \cite{Vanderborght2013}, series viscoelastic actuators \cite{Parietti2011}, compliant end effectors \cite{Dehio2022}, or an overload clutch in the drivetrain \cite{Ostyn2021}.
 Other approaches focus on control-based solutions, limiting ante-impact velocities to avoid such violation of hardware limits \cite{Wang2019}.